UbdaNam/UbdaNam/README.md

 ### About
-- 🕵️‍♂️ I’m currently working on **Admin dashboard with React and TypeScript**
+- 🕵️‍♂️ I’m currently working on **Game Vault with React and TypeScript**

 - 🌱 I’m currently learning **Intermediate Ruby on rails**